Peter Bryan Bruin: Bruin's plantation and settlement

 The Spanish governor granted Bruin 1,350 acres along Coles Creek.
 Bruin owned two plantations along the Mississippi River, one in what is now Tensas Parish, Louisiana and one in what is now Claiborne County, Mississippi.
 He founded Bruinsburg, Mississippi, and Lake Bruin is also named for him.
 Bayou Pierre ("Peter's River") may also be named for him.
 Bruinsburg Landing was a notable site in the drama surrounding Aaron Burr's actions in the lower Mississippi River valley in 1807.
 According to Mississippi historian J. F. H. Claiborne, "Early in January, of the coldest winter ever known here, Colonel Burr, with nine boats, arrived at the mouth of Bayou Pierre, and tied up on the western or Louisiana shore.
 He crossed over to the residence of Judge Bruin, (whom he had known in the revolutionary war) and there learned, for the first time, that the Territorial authorities would oppose his descent, though his landing on the Louisiana side would seem to indicate that he apprehended some opposition.
 He immediately wrote to Governor Mead, disavowing hostile intentions towards the Territory or the country; that he was en route to the Ouachitta to colonize his lands, and that any attempt to obstruct him would be illegal and might provoke civil war."

 The Bruinsburg plantation on the Mississippi side was later owned by the Evans family.
 One local historian surmises that the Tensas land later became Albert Bondurant's Pleasant View plantation.

 According to abstracts of colonial-era Natchez District court records, Bruin claimed a Spanish land grant but this claim was rejected by the territorial government: "No. 1540.
 Claimant: Peter B. Bruin, 29 Mar.
 1804.
 Rejected 13 June 1807.
 Miss.
 Ter.
 Claiborne Co.
 Peter Bryan Bruin claims 800 arpents in sd county on Miss.
 River by virtue of his having inhabited and cultivated the same ever since 1789.
 He was at that time 21 years of age and claims sd tract from a certificate of survey from the Spanish Government."

+Family

+As of 1800 he had a son-in-law named John B. Scott, who was in the "cotton trade" with Wade Hampton and John C. Nightingale.
+His daughter was married first to a Robert G. Scott (with whom she had a son, William S. Scott of Carroll Parish, Louisiana), and married second to William Briscoe of Claiborne County, Mississippi.